CGJennings/strange-rhino/README.md

 #### Debugger changes

 In order to interoperate with the Strange Eons [script debugger](https://cgjennings.github.io/se3docs/dm-debugger.html), the adapter classes in `javascript/tools/debugger` have been modified and/or replaced.
 The following classes are kept (with modifications): `Dim`, `GuiCallback`, `ScopeProvider`, `SourceProvider`.
-The Rhino debugger is not used, and its sources and dependencies have been removed: `Main`, `SwingGui`, `test.j` and the entire contents of the `treetable` package.
+The Rhino debugger is not used, and its sources and dependencies have been removed: `Main`, `SwingGui`, `test.js` and the entire contents of the `treetable` package.

 #### JSR 223